 First was the woefully lacking existing community center.
-Located on a traffic island in the middle of State Route 104 near the ferry terminal in Kingston, the aging 8,000 square foot building houses a cramped one room library and a senior center that is not ADA accessible.
-In fact, due to the steady stream of arriving and departing ferry traffic, the building is not safely accessible by pedestrians of any age.
+Located on a traffic island in the middle of State Route 104 near the ferry terminal in Kingston, the aging 8,000 square foot building housed a cramped one-room library and a senior center that was not ADA accessible.
+In fact, due to the steady stream of arriving and departing ferry traffic, the building was not safely accessible by pedestrians of any age.

 The death of two teenagers by suicide sent a tragic shock wave throughout the community and highlighted the lack of resources available for youth.

-In 1999 a group of concerned citizens came together to respond to these community needs by establishing the Kingston Community Center Foundation later becoming the Village Green Foundation, a 501 c 3 nonprofit organization formed for the purpose of raising money and building a community center.
-When the Kitsap Regional Library levy failed, it solidified the plan to include a new Kingston Branch along with a Boys & Girls Club and senior center in the new community center.
+In 1999, a group of concerned citizens came together to respond to these community needs by establishing the Kingston Community Center Foundation -- which later became the Village Green Foundation, a 501 (c) 3 nonprofit organization formed for the purpose of raising money and building a community center.
+When a Kitsap Regional Library levy failed, it solidified the plan to include a new Kingston branch along with a Boys & Girls Club and senior center in the new community center.